IFrames For Facebook Part 1: How To Implement

 2. Now that you have your images assets, upload it to your server via the FTP access on your website.
 If you have a WordPress hosted website, simply upload this image to your Media Library.
 Once you’ve uploaded this image asset, you’ll need to copy the URL from your website where your image can be found.
 Test this URL, just to make sure it uploaded correctly.

-10 ) You’re almost done with your Page tab, all you need to do now (which is optional) is reorder it in the left hand navigation and set it as your landing tab on your Facebook Page if you wish for non-fans to land on this tab when they initially land on your Facebook Page.
-To reorder the left hand navigation menu, just click More then Edit to reorder which Page tabs are visible and in what order.
+10 ) You’re almost done with your Page tab, all you need to do now (which is optional) is reorder it in the left-hand navigation and set it as your landing tab on your Facebook Page if you wish for non-fans to land on this tab when they initially land on your Facebook Page.
+To reorder the left-hand navigation menu, just click More than Edit to reorder which Page tabs are visible and in what order.

 If you wish to set this newly created page tab as the landing tab all non-fans land on when they visit your Page (which I highly recommend) go to Edit Page, then Manage Permissions and select Default Landing Tab.
 This field will let you choose which tab on your Facebook Page users land on when they aren’t currently a fan.
 Once they are a fan, the user will automatically land on your Facebook Wall.